-The traps were serviced daily from 28 March to 15 July.
+The traps were serviced daily from 01 April to 15 July.
 Daily servicing consisted of releasing all non-target birds, adding bait seed, adding water and/or cleaning the water guzzler as needed, wing-clipping newly captured female cowbirds, adding or removing decoy cowbirds to maintain the preferred decoy ratio, repairing or replacing the perches, foraging pad, sign, shade cloth or lock as needed, repairing damage from vandals, if any, and recording all activities on a data sheet.
-Data sheets were submitted daily to the task manager.
-The traps were deactivated, disassembled, and transported to off-site storage on 16 July.
+Data sheets were submitted daily to the project manager.
+The traps were deactivated, disassembled, and transported to off-site storage on 15 July.

 The number of cowbirds removed is a net number calculated by subtracting from the gross number of cowbirds captured: the number of banded cowbirds released, cowbirds released by vandals, cowbirds accidentally released, and unexplained missing decoy cowbirds.
 Negative numbers indicate decoy cowbirds released by vandals.
-Captured cowbirds not utilized as decoys were euthanized with carbon monoxide and provided as forage to raptor rehabilitation/reintroduction facilities.
+Captured cowbirds not utilized as decoys were euthanized humanely and provided as forage to raptor rehabilitation/reintroduction facilities.
 A complete cowbird trapping protocol is available from Griffith Wildlife Biology (GWB 1992).

 This project was performed under the authority of USFWS Federal Endangered Species Permit TE 758175-13 and a Letter Permit from the California Department of Fish & Wildlife and in compliance with the Devil's Gate Brown-headed Cowbird Control Program (ECORP 2019).
 The Project Manager was J.C.
 Griffith.
-The Trap Technicians were M. Birney, J.C.
-Griffith, K. Griffith, and A. Veliz.
+The Trap Technicians were L. Bergeron, M. Birney, N. Gast, and K. Griffith.
 Our thanks to Christine Tischer, Project Administrator, ECORP Consulting.